marker68/simple-cluster/README.md

 * The above step would generate in `bin/` folder the following files: `libsimplecluster.*`,`test_*`.
 * The `test_*` are unit test programs.
 You can review the source of unit tests in `test/`.
 They are also self-explained documentation for the common usage.
+* An example to show you how to use this library: https://github.com/marker68/example-simplecluster

 ## Contributing
 I welcome any contributions.
 First, read some materials like [How to contribute to an open source project?](https://guides.github.com/activities/contributing-to-open-source/) or [an excellent example from FuelPHP](https://github.com/fuelphp/fuelphp/blob/master/CONTRIBUTING.md).
 I will work on this term later.